-Located on West Youyi Road in south Xian, Jianfu Temple is a famous Buddhist temple with a long history.
+Located in the northwest corner of Xian Museum on West Youyi Road in south Xian, Jianfu Temple is a famous Buddhist temple with a long history.
 Symbolic of the temple is the Small Wild Goose Pagoda which was listed as a world cultural heritage site by UNESCO in 2014.
-The Xian Museum is located in the southwest corner of the temple.

 |Our Tour Group in Jianfu Temple|